Canon 77D Video

 - 640 x 480p at 29.97, 25.00 fps (3 Mbps MP4 via H.264)

 The 77D, like the T7i, can record in an HDR mode.
-This mode records video in 60p (50p for PAL), but merges every two frames together into a single frame and exports that to 30p (25p).
-The idea is that it can get more light data that way and provide a scene that is more balanced with shadows and highlights, but the end result lacks quite the noticeably that such a feature offers in photo mode.
+This mode records video at 1920 x 1080 in 60p (50p for PAL), but merges every two frames together into a single frame and exports that to 30p (25p).
+The idea is that it can gather more light data that way and provide a scene that is more balanced with shadows and highlights, but the end result lacks quite the noticeably that such a feature offers in photo mode.

 The 77D comes with a built-in intervalometer for both stills and in-camera time-lapse movies.
 The time-lapse movie mode allows you to select the intervals between frames as well as the number of video frames in the finished video.
 You can also tell it to use automatic exposure to meter for each frame, or lock exposure to your choice.
 The final recording time can be as short as one second to as long as 99 hours, 59 minutes, 59 seconds.
 Time-lapse movies are 1920 x 1080 and are played back at 30p (25p) with a bit rate of about 90 MBps.

-Though there is an HDMI out port, it's the fragile "mini-HDMI" port, and there is no clean HDMI feed for higher quality recording to an external device.
+Though there is an HDMI out port, it's the fragile "mini-HDMI" (Type-C) connector, and there is no clean HDMI feed for higher quality recording to an external device.
 In fact, recording with an external device is not possible.
-It's design looks to be more for streaming to a television than it is for professional recording, which is fine given the target audience for the camera.
+Its design looks to be more for streaming to a television than it is for professional recording, which is probably fine given the target audience for the camera.